fedorivanenko/fedorivanenko/README.md

-## 👋 Code Partner for Web Design Studios
+## 👋 Developer for Web Design Studios

-I help branding and web design studios turn their visual identities into high-performance marketing websites — built with `next.js`, `tailwind-css`, and `framer-motion`.
+Your Design → Code → Live in 7 days

-Every build is custom, fast, responsive, and animated with nuance — so your designs look and feel exactly the way you envisioned them, live in the browser.
+I help branding and web design studios turn finished visuals into custom-coded marketing websites.

-### What I Do
+Built in Next.js with fluid animations and clean CMS setup, ready for handoff or ongoing edits.

-- Frontend development for brand/marketing sites using `next.js`
+### What You Get
-- Figma-to-production implementation
+✅ Figma to production in 7 days
-- Responsive, accessible, lightning-fast builds
+✅ Custom code, animated transitions (Framer Motion / GSAP)
-- Micro-interactions & motion design — `framer-motion`
+✅ Responsive, accessible, SEO-ready
-- CMS integration — `sanity.io` / `basehub.com` / `markdown`
+✅ CMS integration (Sanity, Basehub, or Markdown)
-- Hosting & deployment — vercel, neon, etc.
+✅ Hosting & deployment (Vercel, Neon, etc.)

 ### Why Work With Me